Why police say Buffalo, N.Y. mass shooting was racially motivated

 Katherine Massey, who had gone to the store to pick up some groceries, also was killed, according to the Buffalo News.
 The names of the rest of the victims hadn't been released.

-New York Gov. Kathy Hochul, a Buffalo native, called for the tech industry to take responsibility for their role in propagating hate speech in a Sunday interview with ABC.

-“The CEOs of those companies need to be held accountable and assure all of us that they’re taking every step humanly possible to be able to monitor this information.
-How these depraved ideas are fermenting on social media – it’s spreading like a virus now,” she said, adding that a lack of oversight could lead to others emulating the shooter.

-The mass shooting further unsettled a nation wracked with racial tensions, gun violence and a spate of hate crimes.
-A day before, Dallas police had said they were investigating shootings in the city's Koreatown as hate crimes.
 The Buffalo attack came just a month after a shooting on a Brooklyn subway wounded 10 and just over a year after 10 were killed in a shooting at a Colorado supermarket.

+On Sunday, President Joe Biden, at a Capitol ceremony honoring law enforcement officers who died in the line of duty in 2021, decried what he said the U.S. Justice Department has labeled as “a hate crime, a racially motivated act of white supremacy and violent extremism.”
+“We must all work together to address the hate that remains a stain on the soul of America.
+Our hearts are heavy once again, but the resolve must never, ever waver.
+No one understands this more than the people sitting in front of me,” the president said.

 Associated Press reporter Robert Bumsted contributed reporting from Buffalo, New York.
 Balsamo reported from Washington.